Halteres: Evolution

 It is generally accepted that the halteres evolved from the non-flight wings of insects – the hind-wings of Diptera and the fore wings of Strepsiptera respectively.
 Their movement, structure, function and development all support this hypothesis.
 Characterizations of the arrangement of sensory organs known as campaniform sensilla, found at the base of the haltere, show many similarities to those found at the base of the hindwings in other insects.
 The sensilla are arranged in a way so similar to that of hindwings, that were the halteres to be replaced with wings, the forces produced would still be sufficient to activate the same sensory organs.
 Genetic studies have also brought to light many similarities between fly halteres and hindwings.
 In fact, fly haltere development has been traced back to a single gene (Ubx), which when deactivated results in the formation of a hindwing instead.
 Because just a single gene is responsible for this change, it is easy to imagine a small mutation here leading to the formation of the first halteres.

 Convergent evolution

 Though no other structure with entirely the same function and morphology as halteres has been observed in nature, they have evolved at least twice in the class Insecta, once in the order Diptera and again in Strepsiptera.
-Another structure in the class Insecta also exists whose primary function is not the same as halteres, but that additionally serves a similar balancing function.
-This occurs in the order Lepidoptera and refers to the antennae of moths and butterflies.
+Winged male scale insects have a reduced pair of hindwings modified into haltere-like organs.
+The antennae of moths and butterflies, order Lepidoptera, also serve a similar balancing function to true halteres.